qlimaxx/proceye/README.md

 ## How to use?

-- Clone and install Go packages
+- Clone this repository and install Go packages
 ```
 $ git clone https://github.com/qlimaxx/proceye.git
 $ cd proceye